The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

 Spas and fitness centers will operate with capacity limits and schedules to allow for cleaning in between guests.

-In the food and beverage outlets, there will be increased use of single-use and to-go options, as well as QR code menus, and seats and tables will be disinfected in between use.
+In the food-and-beverage outlets, there will be increased use of single-use and to-go options, as well as QR code menus.
+Seats and tables will be disinfected in between use.

 Room service and Select Guest beverage service will be delivered using a contactless procedure.